-Financial Services Experience in a senior management position or as a director within the financial Industry experience services industry.
-CEO, Managing Director, Executive and Board experience Board, CEO, Managing Director and/or senior leadership / executive experience in major organisations, enterprises or listed companies in Australia or overseas, and managing through periods of rapid change.
-ASX Experience Experience as a director of a listed company (local or international), including an understanding of ASX Listing Rules, compliance, reporting and shareholder meeting requirements.
-Governance Experience and knowledge in good practice governance structures, corporate governance and the regulatory requirements of Boards and entities.
-Risk Management An understanding of financial and non-financial risk management, including operational conduct, compliance, environmental, technological and governance risk and the ability to monitor risks and assess controls.
+Experience in a senior management position or as a director within the financial services industry.
+Board, CEO, Managing Director and/or senior leadership / executive experience in major organisations, enterprises or listed companies in Australia or overseas, and managing through periods of rapid change.
+Experience as a director of a listed company (local or international), including an understanding of ASX Listing Rules, compliance, reporting and shareholder meeting requirements.
+Experience and knowledge in good practice governance structures, corporate governance and the regulatory requirements of Boards and entities.
+An understanding of financial and non-financial risk management, including operationa conduct, compliance, environmental, technological and governance risk and the ability to monitor risks and assess controls.
 Understanding of Australian Credit License (ACL) and Australian Financial Services License (AFSL) obligations and familiar with the Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) Act, National Consumer Credit Protection Act (NCCP) and the Privacy Act.
-Customer experience Knowledge of, or experience in, organisations and operations managing large retail customer bases.
-Regulatory and stakeholder relations Experience working with regulators and other stakeholders (including shareholders / proxy advisors).
-Technology An understanding of, or experience in organisations having a focus on new technologies and digital disruption, digital customer management and cyber security which assists with the development of appropriate business strategies.
-Health, safety and environment Experience in health, safety and environmental matters (HSE), policies and strategies, including implementing HSE systems in organisations of significant size.
-Strategic and commercial acumen An ability to define strategic objectives and constructively question business plans and implement strategy using commercial judgement.
-Financial acumen Financial knowledge, accounting or related financial management qualifications and experience, including understanding the financial statements of organisations of significant size and complexity and the ability to probe the adequacies of financial and related risk controls.
-Capital management Experience in capital markets, complex financing and/or capital management including economic drivers and global business perspectives.
-Sustainability Experience in, and knowledge of sustainability issues, including environmental and social issues applicable to the organisation.
-Marketing and business development Experience in marketing, sales and business development within industry.
-People, culture and remuneration Experience in people matters including culture, morale, management development, succession and remuneration (including incentive programs and the legislative framework governing remuneration).
+Knowledge of, or experience in, organisations and operations managing large retail customer bases.
+Experience working with regulators and other stakeholders (including shareholders / proxy advisors).
+An understanding of, or experience in organisations having a focus on new technologies and digital disruption, digital customer management and cyber security which assists with the development of appropriate business strategies.
+Experience in health, safety and environmental matters (HSE), policies and strategies, including implementing HSE systems in organisations of significant size.
+An ability to define strategic objectives and constructively question business plans and implement strategy using commercial judgement.
+Financial knowledge, accounting or related financial management qualifications and experience, including understanding the financial statements of organisations of significant size and complexity and the ability to probe the adequacies of financial and related risk controls.
+Experience in capital markets, complex financing and/or capital management including economic drivers and global business perspectives.
+Experience in, and knowledge of sustainability issues, including environmental and social issues applicable to the organisation.
+Experience in marketing, sales and business development within industry.
+Experience in people matters including culture, morale, management development, succession and remuneration (including incentive programs and the legislative framework governing remuneration).